Tannaka duality over ring spectra: -categories

 Let $\Catinf^{p}$ denote the full subcategory of $\Catinf$ spanned by the presentable $\infty$-categories and colimit preserving functors.
 If $C$ is a presentable $\infty$-category and $A$ is an $\infty$-precategory then the $\infty$-category $\RHom(A,C)$ is presentable.
 In particular, the $\infty$-category of prestacks $\Pr(A)$ is presentable.

 Let $C$ be an $\infty$-category and $S$ a set of arrows of $S$.
-In the setting of presentable $\infty$-categories, the theory of localisations has a simple characterisation: $L_{S}C$ can be identified with a full subcategory of $C$.
+In the setting of presentable $\infty$-categories, the theory of localisations has a simple characterisation~: $L_{S}C$ can be identified with a full subcategory of $C$.
 An object $x$ in $C$ is said to be \textit{$S$-local} if for every arrow $f:y\ra z$ in $S$, the induced map $C(z,x)\ra C(y,z)$ is an equivalence in $\cS$.
 An arrow $f:x\ra y$ in $C$ is said to be an \textit{$S$-equivalence} if for every $S$-local object $z$ in $C$, the induced map $C(y,z)\ra C(x,z)$ is an equivalence in $\cS$.

 Let $C$ be a presentable $\infty$-category and $(L_{S}C,l)$ a localisation of $C$ in the $\infty$-category $\Catinf^{p}$.
 Then an object $x$ in $C$ is $S$-local if and only if it belongs to $L_{S}C$.
 Furthermore, every element of $S$ is an $S$-equivalence in $C$.
 A localisation in the setting of presentable $\infty$-categories will be called a \textit{Bousfield localisation} to distinguish from the more general localisation of Definition~\ref{localisationdfn}.

 An $\infty$-category admits all finite limits if and only if it admits pullbacks and a final object.
 A functor between $\infty$-categories preserves finite limits if and only if it preserves pullbacks and final objects.
 An analogous statement holds for finite colimits by passing to the opposite $\infty$-category.
 Let $F:C\ra D$ be a functor between $\infty$-categories.
 If $C$ admits finite limits then $F$ is said to be \textit{left exact} if it preserves finite limits.
 If $C$ admits finite colimits then $F$ is said to be \textit{right exact} if it preserves finite colimits.
 It is said to be \textit{exact} if it is both left and right exact.
 We denote by $\uHom^{\lex}(C,D)$ (resp. $\uHom^{\rex}(C,D)$) the full subcategory of $\uHom(C,D)$ spanned by the left exact (resp. right exact) functors.